 This brain disorder, which has not yet been fully researched in dogs, causes seizures that can be very frightening for dog owners.
 Epilepsy can be treated very effectively with medication, but its cause is still not fully understood.

-Behind this complicated name lies an aggressive form of cancer in dogs, also known as malignant histiocytosis, which mainly affects Bernese Mountain Dogs, Retrievers and Rottweilers and is one of the most common causes of death in these breeds as a hereditary disease.
+Behind this complicated name lies an aggressive form of cancer in dogs, also known as malignant histiocytosis.
+This hereditary condition occurs primarily in Bernese Mountain Dogs, Retrievers, and Rottweilers.
+In Bernese Mountain Dogs, it is the leading cause of death.
 It primarily affects male dogs between the ages of two and eight.
 The disease is relatively rare in other dog breeds.

 The soft palate is a muscle extension approximately 10 cm long that separates the nasal cavity from the throat.
 As the name suggests, dorsal displacement of the soft palate (DDSP) describes a change in position in which the soft palate temporarily or permanently covers the epiglottis, leading to coughing, difficulty swallowing, and breathing problems.